 - U.S. District Court for the Western District of Washington

 - U.S. District Court for the Eastern District of Texas

 - U.S. Court of Federal Claims

-- API Chaya (board member)
+- API Chaya (board treasurer)

 - Tried case on behalf of statewide class alleging violations of California's Unfair Competition Law by multiple companies.
 Presented and cross-examined expert witnesses, and argued and defeated multiple motions for summary adjudication, in Los Angeles County Superior Court.